-How Do Cholinergic Capsules Work
+How Do Choline Supplements Work

 Choline is naturally found in your body in the form of phosphatidylcholine, a specialized fat molecule.
 However, it can also be found in certain foods, including eggs, poultry, fish, dairy products, cruciferous vegetables, and peanuts and other legumes.

-Cholinergic Uses and Benefits
+Choline Supplement Uses and Benefits